How to stop hooking up with fear.

-In my line of work (and maybe yours), the fear hook-up goes a little something like this:
+In my line of work (and maybe yours), the signs of a bad boyfriend goes a little something like this:

-#4: Celebrate your forward motion with dranks and CAKE! and maybe a few more exclamation points – WHY NOT!!!
+- Celebrate your forward motion with dranks and CAKE! (can’t go wrong with a Texas Chocolate Sheet Cake) and maybe a few more exclamation points – WHY NOT!!!

 ~ KNOCK KNOCK ~

 Crap.
-Fear’s at the door, ready to hook-up.
+Fear (bad boyfriend) is at the door, ready to hook-up:

 Fear pooped on your AMAZEBALLS IDEA! and and now it just stinks.

-~ crumble list into tight ball o’death and stab with markers – especially the red one ~
+~ crumble list into tight ball o’death and stab with markers – the red one – make it bleed ~

 Any of this sound familiar?